-Students should have an interest in the Health and Social Care industry and often chose this option when they are interested in future careers in child care, nursing and social work.
+Students should have an interest in the Health and Social Care industry and often choose this option when they are interested in future careers in childcare, nursing and social work.

-The majority of the course is coursework based and students will be required to be at a computer for many lessons completing this work to a set timeframe.
-Students should be prepared to complete extended writing tasks.
+The majority of the course is coursework based and students will be required to work at a computer for many lessons completing this work in a set timeframe.
+Students should be prepared to complete extended assessment tasks.

-Units 1&2 are internally assessed through coursework.
-Unit 3 is an external exam on Health and Wellbeing.
+Components 1&2 are internally assessed through coursework.
+Component 3 is an external exam on Health and Wellbeing.

-At Post 16 we offer Level 3 Health and Social Care for students to continue studying in this area if they wish to further their knowledge and potentially apply for University courses in this field.
+At Post 16 we offer Level 3 Health and Social Care for students to continue studying in this area if they wish to further their knowledge and potentially apply for university courses in this field.